software-mansion/live-compositor/ts/smelter-browser-render/README.md

-# `@live-compositor/browser-render`
+# `@swmansion/smelter-browser-render`

-Rendering engine from LiveCompositor compiled to WASM and using WebGL as rendering backend.
+Rendering engine from Smelter compiled to WASM and using WebGL as rendering backend.